nymea/nymea-docs/src/pages/documentation/developers/clients/json-rpc.md

 ```

 ### SSL Certificates
 Given the typical installation of a nymea setup is in a local network, most nymea instances will use a self signed SSL certificate.
 A client implementation can not expect a publicly signed SSL certificate from the server.
 Because of this, it is highly recommended to use certificate pinning when implementing nymea clients to keep the security level up to expectations.
-That means, the first time the user connects to a new instance, an informational message should be displayed to the user.
-Once the user accepts this certificate, the fingerprint should be stored and in *all* subsequent connection attempts, the certificate provided by nymea should be checked against the locally storedd fingerprint and made sure it did not change.
-If it did change, the user shall be warned about that.
+That means, the first time the user connects to a new instance, The certificate fingerprint should be stored on the client device.
+The user may be informed about accepting a new connection.
+In *all* subsequent connection attempts, the certificate provided by nymea should be compared to the locally stored fingerprint.
+If it did change, the user shall be warned about about a potential man in the middle attack or modification of the server instace (e.g. factory reset).

 ## Discovering nymea API interfaces in the network